-- holds a lifetime complimentary nontidal fishing license for 100% service-connected disabled American veterans or former prisoners of war; - is a Maryland resident serving in the U.S. Armed Forces while on leave in the State and possesses a copy of the person's official leave orders while fishing; - is fishing under a one-day license exemption issued to a nonprofit organization benefitting persons with disabilities; - is fishing under an annual license exemption issued to a government entity or nonprofit organization benefitting current or former service members with disabilities; - is fishing under an annual license exemption issued to a government entity or nonprofit organization to provide fishing clinics or instruction to individuals who are (1) serving or have served in the U.S. Armed Forces; (2) participating in a physical or mental wellness outdoor event; (3) participating in a special needs outdoor event; (4) acting under the authority of a scientific collection permit; or (5) State residents who are underserved with respect to fishing opportunities - is fishing under an exemption for patients under treatment at a mental health facility; or - is fishing under an exemption for persons who attend or reside at a State-approved program for persons with a developmental disability.
+- holds a lifetime complimentary nontidal fishing license for a former prisoner of war, an American veteran who the U.S. Department of Veterans Affairs determines is unemployable,3 or a 100% service-connected disabled American veteran; - is a Maryland resident serving in the U.S. Armed Forces while on leave in the State and possesses a copy of the person's official leave orders while fishing; - is fishing under a one-day license exemption issued to a nonprofit organization benefitting persons with disabilities; - is fishing under an annual license exemption issued to a government entity or nonprofit organization benefitting current or former service members with disabilities; - is fishing under an annual license exemption issued to a government entity or nonprofit organization to provide fishing clinics or instruction to individuals who are (1) serving or have served in the U.S. Armed Forces; (2) participating in a physical or mental wellness outdoor event; (3) participating in a special needs outdoor event; (4) acting under the authority of a scientific collection permit; or (5) State residents who are underserved with respect to fishing opportunities;